animatlabs/workflow-forge/docs/architecture/middleware-pipeline.md

 foundry.UseAudit(auditProvider);
 ```

-This ensures:
-- Timing includes error handling time
-- Error handlers can catch retry failures
-- Validation and audit are closest to the operation
-- All layers benefit from resilience
+With that stack, outer timing/logging sees failures, handlers still see retry errors, and validation/audit sit closest to the op.

 ## Technical Implementation Details

 ### Why Reverse Iteration?

-The code iterates backwards (`_middlewares.Count - 1` down to `0`) because:

-- **Last middleware added should wrap first** (innermost)
-- **Each iteration wraps the previous 'next' delegate** creating the chain
-- **Results in correct execution order:** first added → first executed (outermost)
+The loop walks from `_middlewares.Count - 1` down to `0` so the most recently added middleware becomes the innermost wrapper, each pass substitutes a new `next` delegate, and the first registration you make ends up executing first on the way in (outermost layer).

 ### Code Structure